 The SEMP programme (ex- Erasmus) enables students to undertake a period of study of 1 or 2 semesters at a host university in one of the 27 member states of the European Union, in the United Kingdom, in North Macedonia, in Serbia, in Turkey or in one of the three countries of the European Free Trade Association (Iceland, Liechtenstein and Norway), on the basis of agreements with those universities.

 The period and ECTS credits (for seminar papers, exams) achieved at the host university are recognized under current regulations at the University of Fribourg (Unifr).

 The basic conditions for taking part in a mobility programme are:

 - You must have paid your registration fee and be enrolled at Unifr.
 You will be exempt from registration fees at your host university.

-- You must have obtained at least 60 ECTS credits on BA level at the start of your mobility placement and fulfil the conditions of your faculty.
+- You must have completed at least 2 semesters (on BA level) at the start of your mobility placement and fulfil the conditions of your faculty.

 - You must have the consent of your mobility coordinator or academic advisor.